 2. American Journey Active Life Formula Dry Dog Food – Best Value

-We felt good about serving Wellness CORE to our puppy despite the high cost.
-The only thing we didn’t like is the bag doesn’t have a reseal feature, and one of our dogs wouldn’t eat it.
+Despite the high cost, we felt good about serving Wellness CORE to our puppy.
+The only thing we didn’t like was that the bag didn’t have a reseal feature, and one of our dogs wouldn’t eat it.

 4. VICTOR Hi-Pro Plus Formula Dry Dog Food

-VICTOR has a lot of great ingredients, but the kibble is a little large for smaller dogs, and there’s only meat meal, there’s no whole meat.
+VICTOR has a lot of great ingredients, but the kibble is a little large for smaller dogs, and there’s only meat meal and no whole meat.
 While that doesn’t necessarily make the food bad, we prefer foods that have at least one whole meat in the ingredients.

 5. Nutro Wholesome Essentials Large Breed Adult Dry Dog Food

-We thought our dogs we’re going to like Nutro Wholesome Essentials, but after a few weeks, they stopped eating it.
+We thought our dogs would like Nutro Wholesome Essentials, but after a few weeks, they stopped eating it.
 We also found quite a bit of dust left in the bag when it was empty.

-Merrick Grain-Free Dry Dog Food is a high protein dog food that contains 34% protein by volume.
-Beef is listed as the first ingredient, and it also contains lamb, salmon, pork, and whitefish, which helps increase the protein level.
-It’s not on meat, though, and it contains sweet potatoes, blueberries, and other fruits and vegetables to help provide vitamins, minerals, and antioxidants to keep your pet healthy.
+Merrick Grain-Free Dry Dog Food is a high-protein dog food that contains 34% protein by volume.
+Beef is listed as the first ingredient, and it also has lamb, salmon, pork, and whitefish, which helps increase the protein level.
+It also contains sweet potatoes, blueberries, and other fruits and vegetables to help provide vitamins, minerals, and antioxidants to keep your pet healthy.

 Both of our dogs would eat Merrick Grain-Free Dry Dog Food, but they tended to take longer to finish their food, and while we’re not complaining, we feel it’s because they didn’t like it as much as their regular brand.
 It’s also expensive compared to many other brands on this list, and the kibble is quite small, so you might not like it if you have larger dogs.

 Unfortunately, CANIDAE is the food our dogs liked least of the brands on this list.
-Only one of our dogs will eat it, and the one that did would get bad breath and occasional gas.
-The kibble is very tiny, and we weren’t sure if it was contributing to cleaning teeth, and it left quite a bit of dust in the bag when it was empty.
+Only one of our dogs would eat it, and the one that did would get bad breath and occasional gas.
+The kibble is very tiny, and it left quite a bit of dust in the bag when it was empty.

-Buyer’s Guide: Selecting the Best Dog Food For Shar-Peis
+Buyer’s Guide: How to Select the Best Dog Food For Shar-Peis

-Here are some of the important things to consider when choosing a brand of dog food for your Shar-Pei.
-The Shar-Pei Is a medium-sized dog that doesn’t have any special nutritional requirements, besides a balanced meal made from high-quality ingredients.
+Here are some of the important aspects to consider when choosing a brand of dog food for your Shar-Pei.
+The Shar-Pei Is a medium-sized dog that doesn’t have any special nutritional requirements besides a balanced meal made from high-quality ingredients.

 Wet vs Dry Dog Food

 Wet food usually comes in a can and is more expensive than dry dog food.
-It’s considered richer than dry food and usually contains more fat and more calories per serving, which means it’s easier for your pets again weight using wet food.
-Dogs often like it better, it’s nutrient-dense, and it adds moisture to their diet, but it doesn’t help clean their teeth, it’s harder to store, and you need to refrigerate it once you open it.
+It’s considered richer than dry food and usually contains more fat and more calories per serving, which means it’s easier for your pet to gain weight eating wet food.
+Dogs often like it more than dry food.
+It’s nutrient-dense, and it adds moisture to their diet.
+However, it doesn’t help clean their teeth, it’s harder to store, and you need to refrigerate it once you open it.

 Once you have decided on a type of food, you can start to look at the ingredients.
-Limited ingredient foods keep the ingredients to one source of meat protein and one vegetable protein to help reduce the chance your pet will have an allergic reaction to the food.
-It also makes it easier to narrow down the cause if your pet does react negatively to the food.
+Limited-ingredient foods keep the ingredients to one source of meat protein and one vegetable protein to help reduce the chance your pet will have an allergic reaction to the food.
+It also makes narrowing down the cause easier if your pet reacts negatively to the food.

-Protein is going to be one of your biggest concern while looking for dog food for Shar-Peis because while dogs are not strictly carnivores, they require a lot of protein.
-Most experts recommend 2 grams of protein per kilogram of body weight, so getting food with a high concentration of protein means your dog will need to eat less.
+Protein is one of your biggest concerns when looking for dog food for Shar-Peis because dogs are not carnivores but require a lot of protein.
+Most experts recommend 2 grams of protein per kilogram of body weight, so getting food with a high protein concentration means your dog will need to eat less.
 Protein needs can increase while your dog is a puppy, if it’s very active, or if it’s nursing a litter.

-We recommend looking for brands that provide protein in the form of a whole meat, like chicken, turkey, or beef, and you should see it listed as the first ingredient.
-Meat meal and meat byproduct are a dried, ground meat, and while they are not necessarily bad ingredients, they’re not as high quality as real beef or chicken and should be further down the list if used at all.
+We recommend looking for brands that provide protein in the form of whole meat, like chicken, turkey, or beef, and you should see it listed as the first ingredient.
+Meat meal is dried ground meat, and while it is necessarily bad, it’s not as high quality as real beef or chicken and should be further down the list.

 Fruits and Vegetables